masupert/BeyondTheTorchlight/07 - Combat.md

 Instead of attacking with an additional dice a player may choose to instead attack with their regular damage die and conduct a *Maneuver*.
 You must declare a *Maneuver* before rolling your additional damage dice.
 Some Maneuvers may only be attempted with melee weapons.

+**Example:** *Elsa is carrying a sword with a damage dice of 1d10.
+Her character is currently hiding in the shadows and on her turn will emerge from the shadows to attack.
+Her attack is Enhanced because she was hidden.
+She therefore can roll 2d10 and take the higher value.*

 ### Impaired Attacks
 When a character is impaired, they will roll an additional dice for each impairment and then take the lowest value.
 Similar to *Enhancements*, impairments can stack depending upon the situation.

-**Example** *Elsa is carrying a sword with a damage dice of 1d10.
-Her character is currently hiding in the shadows and on her turn will emerge from the shadows to attack.
-Her attack is Enhanced because she was hidden.
-She therefore can roll 2d10 and take the higher value.*
+### Dual Wielding
+Characters who obtain a second weapon may choose to dual wield by holding the second weapon in their off-hand.
+If a character is untrained in the in the off-hand weapon, then all attacks made by the player will be *Impaired*.

+Shields do not impart the *Impaired* condition when being wielded in the off-hand.

+When a player becomes trained in at least one weapon they are wielding, their attacks are no longer *Impaired*.

 ===